johntrogan/defender-docs/unified-secops-platform/cases-overview.md

 - Link an incident to multiple cases to spread the work out and track service level agreements
 - Manage access to your cases using RBAC

-As we build on this foundation of the CMSK, we are prioritizing these additional robust capabilities:
+As we build on this foundation of the CMSK, we're prioritizing these additional robust capabilities:

 - Automation
 - Dashboards